 This study employed a case study design.
 A core sample of 25 SIG schools was purposively selected from 13 districts and 6 states to represent a range of geographic regions, urbanicities, school sizes, racial/ethnic compositions, socioeconomic statuses, SIG intervention models, and SIG funding levels, among other factors.

-This study focuses on a set of in-depth school-level case studies.
-A core sample of 25 SIG schools will be selected from six states.
-Data collection will include interviews with each state's SIG leaders, a teacher survey, as well as site visits to the case study schools that include analysis of fiscal records, as well as interviews and focus groups with district officials, principals, teachers, parents, union officials, external support providers, and students twice a year over the course of three years.
-There also will be two sets of approximately 10 schools selected for special case studies, with one set focused on SIG schools with a high proportion of English Language Learners and another focused on rural SIG schools.
+Data collection took place over three school years, beginning in spring 2011 and concluding in spring 2013.
+Data collection included interviews with each state's SIG leaders, a teacher survey, as well as site visits to the case study schools that included analysis of fiscal records, as well as interviews and focus groups with district officials, principals, teachers, parents, union officials, external support providers, and students.
+There also were two sets of approximately 10 schools selected for special case studies, with one set focused on SIG schools with a high proportion of English Language Learners (ELL) and another focused on rural SIG schools.

 Together these case studies provided rich, cross-site, qualitative information to address the study's research questions.
 They also helped describe the change process in schools implementing one of the SIG intervention models, as well as identify potential leading indicators of successful implementation of the models, which may be informative for policymakers, schools that are implementing or considering implementing intervention models, program staff, and other key stakeholders.

 The final report, titled Case Studies of Schools Receiving School Improvement Grants: Final Report, presents findings from all three years of SIG implementation and was released in April 2016.

 The first report, titled Case Studies of Schools Receiving School Improvement Grants: Findings After the First Year of Implementation, was released in May 2014.